Mapping Academic Integrity: Global Retraction Trends Explored through a Topic Lens: Conclusions

-Due to the pressure of ``publish or perish", researchers may engage in problematic research practices, such as fabrication, falsification and plagiarism, or choose popular topics that have a high annual publication volume, making them more susceptible to systematic fraud \cite{NATURE:hospital, NRC:truth}.
-In contrast, these hot topics are susceptible to systematic fraud due to numerous unresolved challenges.
-For instance, under investigated non-coding RNAs have emerged as targets for systematic fraudulent research \cite{BIOMARKER:fraudulent,arxiv:landscape}.
-Thus, the rapid increase in publication volume within a field may contribute to a rise in large-scale scientific fraud.
-Conversely, the proliferation of low quality and fraudulent papers can further accelerate the growth of that field.

-The increasing prevalence and trends in retractions pose significant risks for the scientific community.
-In the past two years, a significant number of articles have been retracted (Fig. \ref{fig:retraction_of_year}), primarily due to systematic fraud, including practices such as paper mills, AI-generated content (AIGC), and fake peer reviews.
-The growth rate of retractions is increasing at a pace surpassing that of regular publications (Fig. \ref{fig:evolution_of_macro}).
-While the number of retractions varies, they can occur across a wide range of topics (Fig. \ref{fig:science map}).
-As the scale of the subject diminishes, the issues related to retractions become increasingly severe in specific areas (Fig. \ref{fig:RI-meso} and \ref{fig:RI-micro}).
-Finally, a high rate of retractions is often associated with a rapid growth rate of publications (Fig. \ref{fig:RNA}, \ref{fig:HCI} and \ref{fig:CAGR}).
+Collectively, our analysis reveals that the escalating prevalence of retractions poses a substantial risk to the scientific community.
+In recent years, a significant number of articles have been retracted, primarily due to systematic fraud, including paper mills, AIGC, and fake peer review.
+The growth rate of retracted articles is increasing at a pace that surpasses that of regular publications.
+While retractions occur across a wide range of topics, the severity of the problem varies across specific domains when academic fields are stratified into micro-topics.
+Notably, the topics most severely impacted by retractions frequently coincide with those undergoing rapid expansion.
+To facilitate the understanding of retraction trends across various fields, we have developed a web application,``Retraction Monitor".